ksumme11/GEOL590/Homework/HMK_03/hmk_03.md

 the vector wraps.
 Although it is nice that R provides a warning that something could be wonky, it could still easily become confusing to the user.
-It would make more sense for the code to only run vectors of the same lenght to avoid inaccurate data that could easily be missed.
+It would make more sense for the code to only run vectors of the same length to avoid inaccurate data that could easily be missed.

 5. Explain what the following code does.
 It may be helpful to reference the answer to the previous question: